Professional counselling & psychotherapy in Winchester, Southampton, Chandlers Ford, Eastleigh, Romsey & Hedge End.

 Central to TA is the idea of “ego states”.
 This says that each of us is psychologically made up of Child, Adult and Parent ego states.

-In our “Parent” we have absorbed rules, regulation, injunctions and sayings heard from parents and authority figures.
+In our “Parent” we have absorbed rules, regulation, injunctions and sayings heard from parents and authority figures and indeed anyone we have chosen to regard in a similar capacity.
 We can find ourselves seemingly controlled by these messages from the past; as someone once said, “sometimes I open my mouth and my mother comes out!”
 You can see this Parent ego state demonstrated in a person’s behaviour on occasions: wagging their finger, taking a stern tone of voice or using a particular phrase from an authority figure from the past.
 At times some people can be inhibited in relationships by being too parental, particularly if their approach is critical.
 We can also hold a legacy of negative self-image from the past programming we might have had.
+Some people relate to their partners or bosses as if these people are Critical Parents.
+This can inhibit individuals in their relationships and progression.
+It can also lead to unnecessary anxiety.
 TA can help identify these messages and assist in assessing if they were ever appropriate and whether they are appropriate in the here and now.

 Similarly the Child ego state is the location of feelings from birth.
 Often feelings from the past can emerge in the present and interfere in our day to day functioning.
 Using Child strategies to navigate our relationships can often be counterproductive.
 Sometimes we feel stuck.
 This can be due to our inner Child and inner Parent conflicting, causing an impasse.
 Psychotherapists can help to unblock these impasses, freeing us up to feel better about ourselves.